LevitatingBusinessMan/redis-rogue/README.md

 ### Vulnerable hosts
 For this exploit a host has to run redis with persistence enabled, no authentication.
 The redis version can't be 6 or higher.

 The exploit has been tested on redis 5, and might work on older versions.
+I have seen it error on redis 3, because it seems to reply with `inline commands`.

 If the server is running Redis 6 and the configuration reveils the username of the user running it, you might want to give [redis-ssh](https://github.com/LevitatingBusinessMan/redis-ssh) a try instead.

 ### TODO